Telefonica/opensource-scaffold/README.md

 * Configure the branch protection rules to require the CLA to be signed before merging the pull requests.
 * Remember to protect against deletion the branch where the data of the contributors signing the CLA will be stored.

+## License Integrity check

+This repository includes a Github Action that checks that all files in the project are rightly licensed.
+That is, it checks that all files have the expected license header.

+You can find the workflow in the [`.github/workflows/license-integrity.yml`](./.github/workflows/license-integrity.yml) file.

+To setup the license integrity check, edit the [`.github/license-headers/config.json`](./.github/license-headers/config.json) file according to the files in your project, following the [instructions of the License Checker Github action](https://github.com/viperproject/check-license-header).

 ## License Compliance check